hyperskill/ilt-reports-generator/README.md

 ### Personalized Student Reports

-**New Feature**: Individual student detail pages with comprehensive, actionable insights.
+**Feature**: Individual student detail pages with comprehensive, actionable insights.

 **Access**: Click on any student's name in the results tables (both Performance and Dynamic tabs).